jbirddog/el-rodeo/connector_proxy.md

 5. Allow for such logic to be implemented by those not intimately familiar with BPMN
 6. Allow for communication with pre-existing apis/sdks that may not be written in Python

 From these design goals a quick and dirty implementation was pushed that made each `connector` a separate "project" that was integrated into the larger connector proxy via local packages.
 All connectors were written in Python and things generally worked well for a single implementation.
 The downside was all the logic to form the generic  `/v1/{auths,commands}` and perform `/v1/do/` was tightly coupled in the implementation.
 Creating a second Connector Proxy would mean starting from scratch (or more likely copy/pasting).
 At this point `at danfunk ` created `spiffworkflow-proxy` which factored out the discovery and routing logic into a reusable blueprint.
+Once this refactor was available several Connector Proxy implemenations emerged.

 ## Current Integration

-The back-end of `spiff-arena` can be configured to communicate with any single Connector Proxy by providing its url when the application starts.
+At time of writing `spiff-arena` can be configured to communicate with any Connector Proxy by providing its url when the application starts.
+Practically speaking this means either the demo proxy or a client specific connector proxy.
+To date this configuration parameter has worked very well.
+The front-end supports configuring connectors and the back-end makes the calls.

+## The Type Ahead Can of Worms

+A recent requirement called for allowing `User Task` forms to be configured with a widget to allow type ahead auto-completion.